 If you're doing a complete refret you should level the fretboard with a radiused sanding block.
 As mentioned earlier, vintage guitars tend to have a hump at the 14th fret.
 And you can sand out some minor divots.
-The Yamaha fretboards are supposed to be 16" radius, but I found the 15" radius block to be a better match.
-Unfortunately, Stew Mac no longer sells that size.
+The Yamaha fretboards have a 16" radius.